bemurphy/ocrb-pusher-demo/talk/missing_domain_objects/missing_domain_objects.md

 !SLIDE transition=cover small bullets incremental
 * Imagine we start introducing the notion of a coupon code to our app
 * The first place it appears in our case is a controller.
 Perhaps we're checking a param.
-* We can tell if it's an affiliate code by checking if it starts with aff-
+* We can tell if it's an affiliate code by checking if it starts with 'aff-'

 !SLIDE transition=cover small
     @@@ ruby